-Windows 8 was released to the general public on October 26th 2012 to a mixed reception, and is/was Microsoft’s answer to Apple’s growing dominance in the small-device market.
-Microsoft had been in "tablet-denial" for several years while Apple’s rollercoaster iOS just kept rolling on, pretty much creating a massive new market for tablets with the iPad, initiating the smartphone revolution with the iPhone, and making tiny music players cool and funky with the iPod.
+Windows 8 was released to the public on October 26th 2012 to a mixed reception, and is/was Microsoft’s answer to Apple’s growing dominance in the small-device market.
+Microsoft had been in "tablet-denial" for several years while Apple’s rollercoaster IOS just kept rolling on, pretty much creating a massive new market for tablets with the iPad, initiating the smart phone revolution with the iPhone, and making tiny music players cool and funky with the iPod.
 This "small-device" revolution was taking away a ton of business from Microsoft’s Windows desktop operating systems’ long-held market, but it took years for them to realize this and respond.

 Goodbye desktop, hello tablet

-The truth is that tablets and other small-devices are mostly an addition to a users technology arenal, not a replacement.
-The desktop PC will be around for sometime yet because (a) Gamers need tons of everything including CPU power, GPU power, RAM, HDD capacity and huge screens, have you seen the size of some of their rigs? (b) Developers, 3D, CAD, Web Designers, Graphic Artists etc need high-end CPU, GPU, RAM, screens and HDD (like these), so until all that can be fitted into a tablet, it ain’t gonna happen!
+The truth is that tablets and other small-devices are mostly an addition to a users technology arsenal, not a replacement.
+The desktop PC will be around for sometime yet because (a) Gamers need tons of everything including CPU power, GPU power, RAM, HDD capacity and huge screens, have you seen the size of some of their rigs? (b) Developers, 3D, CAD, Web Designers, Graphic Artists etc need high-end CPU, GPU, RAM, screens and HDD (like these), so until all that is fitted into a tablet, it ain’t gonna happen!

-I think the reason for declining desktop PC sales is that for some users (read: teenagers), all they need is a tablet and a phone, they have no requirement for a desktop (yet).
+I think the reason for declining desktop PC sales is that for some users (read: teenagers), all they need is a tablet and a phone, they have no need for a desktop (yet).
 So what would have been a straight-up desktop PC purchase, has changed to a tablet & phone purchase.
 There are some users who have made the complete switch from desktop to tablet, but that is no reason to panic.
 The desktop PC will gradually decrease in size but will always be in demand and around in some form.

 Not all bad news